 Some facts about San José, Costa Rica

-- The population of San José, Costa Rica, changes depending the time of the day.
+- The population of San José, Costa Rica, changes depending on the time of the day.
 Like in any big city, many people commute from neighboring towns to work.
-Therefore, during the day, the city is filled with passer-bys, and at night it feels like a small town.
+Therefore, during the day, the city is filled with passers-by, and at night it feels like a small town.
 Close to 300,000 people live in the county of San José, but what we consider downtown, only has 50,000 inhabitants.
 During the day, more than 300,000 people come to work in the small canton of San José.